 Face-to-Face Local Paper Readings

+The UWF Writing Lab offers insight into scheduling and preparing for paper reading appointments.
 "There are no great writers, only great re-writers." --Ernest Hemingway

 What should I consider before scheduling an appointment?